tlieva/telecom-network-analysis-project/README.md

 _**NOTE!** For the purpose of the project, each source IP address was defined as a unique customer in the network._

+Additional derived variables for network analysis that were also created.
+This included identifying the traffic type and code based on source protocol and port numbers, and getting the aggregated total of bytes transferred in a network by each source IP and number of connections made for each respective customer.
+We also wanted to measure the relative delivery ratio of the incoming bytes relative to bytes sent, where an invariably high number indicates unusual behaviour, and can be flagged for analysis.
+A time series was created as a result to identify peak time uses for each IP address, and a sample is shown in the [PDF](https://github.com/tlieva/telecom-network-analysis-project/blob/95027fdb2711fd70b8ae50e492a2074def011bcd/Network-Analysis-%20Dashboard.pdf).

 For subsequent customer segmentation, we used a RECENY, FREQUENCY, AND MONETARY scoring approach in developing our own UFM analysis, where we looked to assign a labelled UFM score using three key variables:
 1. **Usage** of network defined as the sum of total bytes used for each unique source IP
 2. **Frequency** of the source IP appearing in the network